-As our customers move up the economic ladder and through lifecycle events, their insurance needs evolve to higher value products: renters continuously acquire more property and frequently upgrade to successively larger homes.
+As our customers move up the economic ladder and through lifecycle events, their insurance needs evolve to higher value products: renters typically acquire more property and frequently upgrade to successively larger homes.
 Growing households often need car, pet, and life insurance, and additional coverage.
-These progressions regularly trigger orders of magnitude jumps in insurance premiums, and within states that offer all of Lemonade's "suite of products" - Renters, Home, Car, Pet, and Life - we see a growing proportion of customers with multiple Lemonade policies.
-For example in Illinois, the first state to have the full suite of Lemonade products available, the rate of "bundling", customers adding at least a second policy, is growing quarter after quarter, increasing both premium and retention.
+These progressions regularly trigger orders of magnitude jumps in insurance premiums, and within states that offer all of Lemonade's "suite of products" - Renters, Home, Car, Pet, and Life - we see a growing proportion of customers with multiple Lemonade policies and see ripe opportunities for the business.
+For instance, we see an incredible opportunity for Lemonade Car in selling to our existing customers, allowing us to acquire customers at no cost.
+Of the more than 2.2 million customers we have today, about 1.2 million already have car insurance-that translates to a potential multi-billion dollar opportunity in car premiums at nearly zero acquisition costs.
 We aim to provide an unmatched user experience in order to retain customers throughout their lifespan, expanding their lifetime value without incurring any incremental costs of acquisition.